**Flexible Payment Options Available – Get Prequalified Today!** Read More

 • Clear debris around the outdoor unit.
 If leaves, dirt, or other blockages are suffocating your condenser, the system can’t release heat properly.

 Call a Pro If: You’ve checked the basics and the system still isn’t cooling.
-This could signal low refrigerant, a malfunctioning compressor, or a frozen evaporator coil, all of which require professional attention.
+This could signal low refrigerant, a malfunctioning compressor, or a frozen evaporator coil, all of which require annual AC tune-up appointments to catch early before they escalate.

 2. AC Is Running but Not Cooling Enough